fleetdm/fleet/docs/Get started/FAQ.md

 You can enroll servers and laptops using a simple installer or automatically deliver Fleet's agent (fleetd) using your existing tools, such as Chef, Terraform, Munki/autopkg, Ansible, Puppet, Jamf, Intune, etc.

-By default, Fleet keeps agents up to date automatically.
+By default, Fleet keeps fleetd up to date automatically.
 For self-managed instances, Fleet provides a [migration runner](https://fleetdm.com/docs/deploy/upgrading-fleet#upgrading-fleet).

 ## What options do I have for access control?
 What about auditing admin activity?